Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 When it comes to room color ideas, it can be tempting to choose our favorite colors and call it a day, but taking the time to consider what psychological impacts colors could have is important for our mental wellbeing.

-Here, color psychologists and paint experts have talked us through the most relaxing color schemes for your home, and the one to avoid.
+Here, color psychologists and paint experts have talked us through what color reduces stress in the home, and the one to avoid.

 What are relaxing colors?

 ‘There are no “best’ colors for any room as it largely depends on the person’s comfort level and the colors they like to surround them with,’ explains Leatrice Eiseman, director of the Eiseman Center for Color Information & Training and executive director of the Pantone Color Institute.
 ‘What is best for one person, might not fit for everyone, especially if the color recommended is not a favorite of the person living in that bedroom.’